mkchoi212/Maroon/README.md

 ##Future Improvements
 - Slide show in the home view of all images from the RSS feed
 - Scheduler in home screen via navgiation bar?
 - Link for donwloading images from the RSS feed is currently being RegExed.
 Maybe use an HTML parser to do this in the future?
-The current RegEx can be found in the `StringExtension.swift`.
+The current RegEx can be found in the `StringExtension.swift` (Done)

 ## Pull Requests
 I actively welcome your pull requests.